totocaster/metalsmith-tags/README.md

 results in

 ```
-tags: [
+tags: {
-  { name: 'another tag', urlSafe: 'another-tag' },
+  'another tag': { urlSafe: 'another-tag' },
-  { name: 'tag', urlSafe: 'tag' },
+  tag: { urlSafe: 'tag' },
-  { name: 'yet another tag', 'yet-another-tag' }
+  'yet another tag': { urlSafe: 'yet-another-tag' }
-]
+}
 ```

-You can use the resulting `tags` array to create links to tag pages.
+The structure of the converted page tags is compatible with the structure in the global `tags` object and ensures that you can reuse layout partials no matter if they display page tags or all tags from the global tags object.

+In a [Pug](https://pugjs.org/) partial, for example, you can access `tags` like this

+    each obj, tag in tags
+      a(href=`${site.baseUrl}tags/${obj.urlSafe}/`)= tag

+and `tags` can be the page tags or the global `tags`.

 ### Global tags object